NagaSaiSindhura/California-Road-Safety-Dashboard/README.md

 **✅ Conclusion**

 A strategic, data-driven approach to road safety in California can help reduce injuries and fatalities.
-Concentrating efforts on high-risk regions and dangerous time windows—combined with enforcement, infrastructure improvements, and targeted awareness—will make California’s roads safer for all.
+Concentrating efforts on high-risk regions and dangerous time windows—combined with enforcement, infrastructure improvements, and targeted awareness will make California’s roads safer for all.